"Who's got the sweetest disposition?

 - Getting Crap Past the Radar: In the Walt Disney Treasures, Leonard Maltin warns audiences about the shorts that may have non-PC content by modern standards.
 In "Timber", Don is forced to work for the food he intended to steal, and equates his situation as being stuck in a concentration camp...
 Yet this cartoon is spared from Maltin's introduction.
 The cartoon came out in January 1941, before the term "concentration camp" came to be associated with the Holocaust, so the reference was not as tasteless as it sounds today.

-- Glass Cannon: Literally part of Donald's character in many of the Classic Disney Shorts - he enjoys imposing on others, but when met with adversity he goes down fast.
+- Glass Cannon: Literally part of Donald's character in many of the Classic Disney Shorts - he enjoys imposing on others as The Berserker would, but when met with adversity he goes down fast.
 In other words, he can dish it out, but can't take it.

 - Sometimes subverted.
 In many cartoons, he can take as good a punishment as he gives, especially in cartoons with Chip and Dale, Shelby, his nephews, or Pete where's he's often put in dangerous situations from which he sometimes escapes or lasts until the end.
 This makes him more of a Lightning Bruiser since he's been put through more punishment than probably another other original Disney character except for maybe Pete, but can also dish out more punishment than anyone else as seen by "Tapped Out" where he almost effortlessly beats the crap of the world wrestling champion, Pete.